microsoft/cartpole-py/README.md

 # cartpole-py

 A simple Python example that creates a training simulator for Bonsai.
-This example implements a [cartpole](https://en.wiktionary.org/wiki/cartpole) balancing environment.
+It simulates a [cartpole](https://en.wiktionary.org/wiki/cartpole) balancing environment.
+The SimulatorSession interface is implemented to demonstrate using [bonsai-common](https://github.com/microsoft/bonsai-common), a Python framework for interfacing with the Bonsai platform.

 ## Prerequisites